MxOrbulent/EgoChannel-QandA/README.md

 The Readme will be updated with questions if they are decent.
 There's a seperate list for all the questions made by sjw crying and bullshit/cancel culture crap people.

+And yes, I heavily dislike SJW people.
+Reality is the only arbiter of truth, not some made up fantasies.